opethef10/PySplendor/README.md

 - **emoji1**: Enable the emoji mode.
 Color emojis are shown instead of gem names "r, g, b, w, k".
 By default, emojis are enabled.
 - **emoji0**: Disable the emoji mode.
 Gems are shown by chars "r, g, b, w, k".
 - **sleep1**: AI thinking time is set to 0.2 seconds.
 Default option.
 - **sleep0**: AI thinking time is disabled.
 Practically it's 0 seconds.
 Although it's not recommended in order to follow the game, you can use this option for AI vs AI fights.

+## AI
+AI in this game is very basic and open for improving.
+For now it traverses all open cards and gives action scores to them.
+- If a card is affordable and there is no high score cards which requires little gems, then taking new gems for high score cards are preferred.
+-